 webinar and Registration Webinar PowerPoint, prior to filling out the 2019-20 PAS

 - All private alternative education schools and programs must be registered with the Oregon Department of Education (ODE) before a school district may contract with or distribute public funds to the program.
-Beginning March 1 through March 31, 2019, ODE will begin accepting completed Private Alternative Education School applications for the 2019-2020 school year.
+This is done every March.

 - The resources below provide information and instructions on how to apply to become a registered alternative education program.

 The three toolkits, listed below, may be copied into a word file and modified.
 A toolkit may be updated periodically in response to changes in Oregon Revised Statutes, Oregon Administrative Rules, or in response to comments.

 A resource for school districts and school district boards for self-assessments of their alternative education program policies and procedures.
 Includes references to ORS, OAR, Private Alternative Program Standards, and sample policies of the Oregon School Boards Association.

 A resource for school districts and school district boards for their approvals of the public or private alternative education programs that they will operate or contract with another entity.

 - Toolkit for Program Evaluation

 A resource for school districts and school district boards for their evaluations of the public and private alternative education programs they

 are operating or contracting with any other entity.